janjaapbos/zerotiercore/README.md

 >>>
 ```

 That looks ok.
-Note that I usually have to first broadcast twice.
+Note that I usually have to repeat the first broadcast.
 That is a common thing with broadcasts.
 The subsequent broadcasts are usually received directly.

 Now looking at the virtual frames: